Home

 Mellotron used:

 Those wonderful Garden of Delights people have reissued this rarity with four bonus tracks, the latter two of which are apparently actually by a later Winkzer project, Koala-Bär.
-There's no Mellotron at all on the original album or the first two bonus tracks, but the second of the later band's tracks, La Mer, is a gentle, drifting piece, featuring an unusual Mellotron strings/synth unison part, although it's not quite worth the price of admission on its own.
+There's no Mellotron at all on the original album or the first two bonuses, but the second of the later band's tracks, La Mer, is a gentle, drifting piece, featuring an unusual Mellotron strings/synth unison part, although it's not quite worth the price of admission on its own.

 Ekseption (Netherlands) see: